Transforming Branch Banking: Unifying service workflows

 CONCEPTUALIZATION

-Fig: In the new model, the customer will engage upfront with the teller side by side, whereas in the old style, the teller sat far behind a counter.
+New model — customer and teller side by side, versus the old setup where the teller sat behind a counter.

 VALIDATION